The complete 2023 guide to the travel risk management policy: what it’s about09/08/2021

-- Flights to the same destination: if it’s a destination to which the traveller goes often and therefore knows, it’s not necessary to assess the risk, provided that there have not previously been major changes in the political, geo-physical etc. scenarios.
+- Flights to the same destination: if it is a destination which the traveller often goes to and therefore knows, it is not necessary to assess the risk assessment, if you are sure that there have not previously been major changes in the political, geo-physical etc. scenarios.

 - Domestic flights: the location must always be taken into account, but if the traveller is going from the airport to the office, it will not be necessary to assess major risks.
 It is good to take this into account if, for example, the trip lasts several days.